 Neck liposuction is a cosmetic surgery that removes excess fat from the neck and jawline area.
 The surgery uses a small, handheld device called a cannula.
 The cannula does tiny incisions in the skin and then removes excess fat.

-Sometimes, your surgeon may also use a laser to help break up the fat before removal.
+Sometimes, your cosmetic surgeon may also use a laser to help break up the fat before removal.
 This laser can help make the surgery less invasive and reduce the risk of damage to surrounding tissues.

 What Can You Expect Before Surgery

-Before you have neck liposuction, you’ll need to meet with a surgeon for a consultation.
+Before you have neck liposuction, you’ll need to meet with a surgeon for an Initial consultation.
 During this meeting, your surgeon will examine your neck and jawline and ask about your medical history.
 They’ll also talk to you about your goals for neck fat surgery and what you can expect from the procedure.

 It’s essential to be honest with your surgeon during this consultation.
 Be sure to let them know if you have any medical conditions that could complicate the surgery.
 You should also tell them if you take any medications, including over-the-counter drugs or supplements.